Prototype-Group/sidekick/README.md

 ![dataset_upload example](static/image/dataset_upload_example.png "Dataset upload example")

-## Get predictions out - Use a deployed experiment
+## Make predictions with a trained and deployed model on the Platform

 To connect to an enabled deployment use the `sidekick.Deployment` class.
 This class takes the information you find on the deployment page of an experiment.